trow-land/Computer-Vision-Projects/README.md

 ## Get in Touch

 I am currently seeking opportunities as a Computer Vision Engineer within the UK.
 I hope the projects shared in this repository clearly demonstrate my dedication and enthusiasm for Computer Vision, particularly in the context of Agri-Tech and environmental sustainability.
-I am excited to put this enthusiasm to use in a role where I can make a positive impact on agriculture, environment, and beyond.
+I am excited to put this enthusiasm to use in a role where I can make a positive impact on agriculture, environment, and other important issues.

 Apart from professional opportunities, I'm always open to collaborating on interesting projects or discussions in the field of Computer Vision.
 If you'd like to connect, offer advice on improving my projects, or discuss potential collaboration, please feel free to reach out.